Water And Diabetes

 Category : Water And Diabetes

-Research is finding that those who consume artificial sweeteners in diet drinks exhibit the same traits of obesity, elevated blood sugars and unhealthy fats as those who drink sweetened drinks like sodas and commercially-sweetened teas.
+Research is finding that those who consume artificial sweeteners in diet drinks exhibit the same traits of obesity, elevated blood sugars as those who drink sweetened drinks like sodas and commercially-sweetened teas.

-This is not meant to encourage the consumption of sweetened drinks, but rather to encourage drinking fresh water, brewed tea, or all natural lime or lemon water instead.
+This is not meant to encourage the consumption of sweetened drinks, but rather to encourage drinking fresh water, green tea, or all natural lime or lemon water instead.

 For more great Health and Nutrition Tips refer to the website positivehealthwellness.com.